3.14.1. Rules for drawing ground transport items

 An exception to this rule concerns tram tracks that form circles, which can be drawn using more than one line.
 For example:

-This section contains rules for drawing stops made by ground-level public transport items in urban and suburban areas, as well as stops made by inter-city buses if they are located outside of bus stations.
+This section contains rules for drawing stops for ground-level public transport in urban and suburban areas, as well as stops for inter-city buses if they are located outside of bus stations.

 Techniques for drawing and editing ground transport stops are similar to the techniques for drawing and editing all places items on YME (see these sections):